junxit/us-congress-bills-117/metadata.md

 - 2021-03-25 — Introduced in Senate
 - 2021-03-25 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2021-05-12 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2021-09-14 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell with an amendment in the nature of a substitute.
+With written report No. 117-38.
+- 2021-09-14 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell with an amendment in the nature of a substitute.
+With written report No. 117-38.
+- 2021-09-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 124.